Jan 10, 2012

 They are most likely dated between the late 1940s and early 1950s.

-do you think our descendants will wish they had of ours 100 years
+What do you think our descendants will wish they had of ours 100 years in the future?

 Chris in Norwalk, CT chimed in with “Voice recordings (or, to go a bit further, video).
 My family has had a touch of music for a few generations now.
 My great-grandfather was a musical performer & my great-grandmother played piano.
 In fact I had recorded him singing shortly before he died.
 Unfortunately, the tape was lost long ago.
 In another branch of my family, I had a great-grandfather who was a bandleader in Providence, RI.
 He played cornet & years later my father took it up as well…I play as well, but can't hold a candle to him.
 I wish I thought to record him as well.”

 “I watched your Google Earth for Genealogists webinar on the Roots Magic It was fantastic.
 In October, I went with my elderly parents and my husband to the Rives, Michigan cemetery where my great great grandparents were buried.
 With the information I picked up in your webinar, I discovered that the original homestead was on the same road less than a mile north of where they were buried.
 It was so neat being able to see where my family first located.
 Thank you very much!”

 “I have you to thank.
 If not for your podcast about Familysearch.org and Family History Centers, I may not have found my great grandfather, Emanuel Babiuk's birth record from Ukraine…Your podcast (even though it was published several years ago) pointed me in the right direction to help me find, order and view the film at the local FHC.
 If not for you, I may have had to wait for the film to be digitized and indexed.
 P.S.
 I subscribe to anything Lisa Louise Cooke and have 66 Gems and 13 Premium Gems to entertain me.”